joniles/mpxj/mkdocs/docs/howto-read-primavera.md

 * FT_MONEY: COST, ENTERPRISE_COST

-You can modify the default mappings used between P6 user defined fields and MPXJ custom fields using the the methods shown in the code sample below:
+You can modify the default mappings used between P6 user defined fields and MPXJ custom fields using the methods shown in the code sample below:

 ```java
 import net.sf.mpxj.ProjectFile;